frjo/hugo-theme-zen/README.md

 Includes tracking code for Matomo or Google in a way that supports Content security policy headers.
 Read more in my blog post [Content security policy headers when using Matomo or Google analytics](https://xdeb.org/post/2020/01/14/content-security-policy-headers-when-using-matomo-or-google-analytics/).

-## Use npm to lint Sass and JavaScript
+## Use npm to lint CSS and JavaScript

-* Lint your Sass using stylelint.
+* Lint your CSS using stylelint.
 * Lint your JavaScript using biome.
 * Can lint files in the theme as well as the project assets directory.